-"So Christ has Now make sure that you stay free, and don't get tied up again in slavery to the law" (NLT)
+"So Christ has truly set us free.
+Now make sure that you stay free, and don't get tied up again in slavery to the law" (NLT)

 Freedom Day complemented and concluded our term devotion focus, where the students had been learning about resilience, working independently, showing initiative, being self-aware and expressing emotions appropriately within the context of their faith and identity in Christ.